First off, I’m frustrated! Frustrated with putting a lot of effort into blogging and not having anything to show for it.

 One more thing.
 I’ve sort of done away with posting to this blog on a regular basis.
 That day job I was telling you about earlier, well it keeps me rather busy.
 I am maintaining this blog, and you may find some new things from time to time.

-If you’re interested in visiting some of my other blogs, here’s two to get you started:
+If you’re interested in visiting some of my other blogs, here’s a few to get you started:

-Craigerson: I kind of blog about anything that’s on my mind.
+Craigerson: My personal Blog.
+I kind of blog about anything that’s on my mind.
 However he focus seems to be on Motorcycles, mainly my Triumph Thruxton, some blogging stuff that doesn’t have a fit here, and technology.